 I have a varied administration background from large businesses to smaller sole charge administration roles.
 As well as working in administration, I also worked as a Nanny caring for many children in Taranaki over the years.
 I have 2 children and family who keep me busy outside of work.
 I love supporting people in our community so the opportunity to work for Age Concern Taranaki is one I really cherish.

 I have been employed at Age Concern Taranaki as an assistant to the busy administration team.

 You will find be behind the reception desk on Tuesday, Wednesday and Thursday.
 It is my aim to make all who enter the building to feel welcome, and I will endeavor to help you with your needs.

 I enjoy the company of elderly and just having a chat, I look forward to meeting many more of you and getting involved.

 I have previously worked in the education sector since 1988, spending the last 22 years at Frankley School here in New Plymouth.
 I have two adult children whom I love to spend time with along with the rest of our large extended family.

 Alison Brown – Vice Chairperson

 I was born and raised in South Taranaki and now reside in New Plymouth.
 I have close connections with both the rural and urban sectors within Taranaki.
-I am a mother of five children and grandmother of nine.
+I am a mother of five children, grandmother of nine and great grandmother of two.